HKCaesar/cs205_2017_project/README.md

 1. First, the host CPU (rank 0 in the MPI framework) partitions the data into <i>c</i> subsets.
 2. Second, each CPU communicates with its <i>g</i> GPUs to handle the arithmetically intense aspect of the K-means calculations, i.e. the computation of distance and reassigning of labels.
+3. Third, the GPUs report if their subset of data has converged or not to their CPU, which in turn reports to the host CPU.
+If all subsets have not reached convergence, the
-3. Third, the host CPU (rank 0 in the MPI framework) re-assembles the results of the subsets into the final means, labels, and distortion score.
+4. Finally, when all subsets have converged the host CPU (rank 0 in the MPI framework) re-assembles the results of the subsets into the final means, labels, and distortion score.

 We chose to use pyCUDA as our computational base, with the following breakdown of work between 4 different kernels, each customized with efficient thread block and grid strucutres for the computation at hand:

 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/kernel-flow.jpg">

+This approach takes care to minimize costly data transfer as much as possible: the subsets are only transferred to the CPUs and GPUs once at the beginning.
+Between each iteration of k-means, only a single binary variable is transferred back to check for convergence.
+At the end, only the final cluster positions (a small kxd matrix) are transferred back.

 Due to the limitations of Odyssey's hardware configuration, unfortunately we were limited to only 2 CPUs with 2 GPUs each and were not able to test the performance of our hybrid alogrithm with different numbers of processors.
 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/holyseasgpu.png">